Logo

 How absolute positioning works

-Elements in the section are always placed in the container.
+Every element in the section is placed to the container.
 The grid, the viewport itself, any card or pop-up can serve as a container.

-The container serves as the parent for an element.
+The container serves as a parent for an element.
 When the viewport size changes, the element changes its location relative to its parent on devices with different viewport sizes.

 When the viewport size changes, the element with absolute positioning "disappears" from its initial place and its position is calculated anew.
 Other elements in the section are not taken into account, their positions are ignored.

-That's why it's crucial to select a proper dot of binding and container for each element of the section in order to create sections that display correctly on all popular devices.
+That's why it's crucial to select a proper dot of binding and container for each element of the section in order to create sections that are displayed correctly on all popular devices.

 For example, let's add a Shape, an element with absolute positioning.
 We select the Grid as its container to define positioning.
 We bind the element to the top left corner of the grid.
 The selected dot of binding will be the origin of coordinates along the X and Y axes.

-There are 9 dots of binding to position an absolute element.
+There are 9 dots of binding to position absolute elements.
 To choose the right dot of binding, imagine that the container with the element has started to resize.
 Where should the element be located after the container has finished resizing?

 If the element should be located at the bottom in the center of the section, then choose Center Bottom as the dot of binding.
-To ensure that the element is always at the top right corner, the dot of binding should be set to Right Top, etc.
+To ensure that the element is set at the top right corner, then choose Right Top, etc.

 Binding to the grid